Gender Pay Gap Report

 Key findings:

-• The increase in mean hourly rates for both males and females suggest an overall improvement in pay.
+• There is an increase in the mean hourly rate year-on-year for both males and females, with females seeing the largest increase at £9.26 compared to an increase of £5.34 for men.
 However, the gender pay gap prevails, with males still earning more on average than females.

-Female staff are more likely to occupy roles within the lower and middle pay ranges, leading to a higher concentration of females in the lower and upper middle quartiles.
+Female staff are more likely to occupy roles within the lower and middle pay ranges, leading to a higher concentration of females in the lower and lower middle quartiles.

 Steps taken to address the gap